codynichoson/TurtleBotPackage/README.md

 A C++ library used for performing 2D rigid body transformations and other functionalities.

 `nusim`
-A simluator and visualizer that provides a simulated robot environment for our TurtleBot.
+A simulator and visualizer that provides a simulated robot environment for our TurtleBot.

 `nuturtle_control`
 A package containing several nodes used for controlling the robot in both simulation and in the real world environment.

+`nuslam`
+A C++ library and node that implement Feature-Based Kalman Filter SLAM on the simulated TurtleBot.